mrdatawolf/SETradeHouse/README.md

 ##Future Roadmap
 Revised +1.0 goals.
+1.0.1 Expand the active and inactive transactions to use all columns.
+1.0.2 Add weights to transactions based on distances from server to server.
 1.1.
 Add a user system.
 1.2.
 Add sheets as needed to flex out the user experience.
 1.5.
 Begin gathering the data from the Expanse to update the system with real world data.